alexandrebarachant/muse-lsl/README.md

 This repo is forked from [https://github.com/alexandrebarachant/muse-lsl](https://github.com/alexandrebarachant/muse-lsl) [1].

-The original code was modified and extended to allow streaming and recording of two or more muses, simultaniously.
+The original code was modified and extended to allow streaming and recording of two or more muses, simultaneously.

 ## Installation